-So that’s what the spectrum looks like.
-All other types of assets fall somewhere in between.
+So that’s what the spectrum looks like with commercial buildings.
+All other types of assets (office buildings, industrial spaces, etc.) fall somewhere in between.
 Here are a few other factors that contribute to an assets management intensity:

-Just because a building is more management intensive, certainly does not make it a bad thing.
-In fact, having a very effective asset and property management system for highly intensive hands-on properties can be a huge competitive advantage for an operator.
+Just because an investment property is more management intensive, certainly does not make it a bad thing.
+In fact, having a very effective real estate asset and property management system for highly intensive hands-on properties can be a huge competitive advantage for a real estate firm.

-In closing, managing commercial real estate runs the gamut from “clipping a coupon” each month, to requiring the full time efforts of an entire staff of people.
+In closing, managing commercial real estate runs the gamut from the property owner “clipping a coupon” each month, to requiring the full-time efforts of an entire staff of people.
 Whatever your strategy or style of investing is, it is important that you have a game plan and the necessary resources to be successful with each asset.